 Hines Veterans Administration Hospital

 Edward Hines, Jr. VA Hospital, located 12 miles west of downtown Chicago on a 147-acre campus, offers primary, extended and specialty care and serves as a tertiary care referral center for VISN 12.
 Specialized clinical programs include Blind Rehabilitation, Spinal Cord Injury, Neurosurgery, Radiation Therapy and Cardiovascular Surgery.
 The hospital also serves as the VISN 12 southern tier hub for pathology, radiology, radiation therapy, human resource management and fiscal services.

 Hines VAH currently operates 471 beds and six community based outpatient clinics in Elgin, Kankakee, Oak Lawn, Aurora, LaSalle, and Joliet.
 Over 600,000 patient visits occurred in fiscal year 2010 providing care to over 54,000 veterans, primarily from Cook, DuPage and Will counties.
 In FY 2010 the budget for Hines was over $510 million.

 Christ Children's Hospital

 Children’s Hospital is the largest network provider of pediatric services in Illinois and among the top 10 in the nation.
 Advocate Children’s Hospital serves as a major referral center for infants and children.
-The hospital has been recognized by U.S. News & World Report as one of the nation’s leaders in pediatric cardiology and neonatology, and numerous physicians have been recognized as being among the Top Doctors regionally and nationally in their field.
-The hospital is staffed by more than 400 pediatricians and 230 pediatric subspecialists, who offer a wide range of specialized services for children
+The hospital has been recognized by U.S. News & World Report as one of the nation’s leaders in cardiology and heart surgery, and numerous physicians have been recognized as being among the Top Doctors regionally and nationally in their field.
+The hospital is staffed by more than 400 pediatricians and 230 pediatric subspecialists, who offer a wide range of specialized services for children.